Montana

 | Revenue-based threshold | 25,000 consumers + 25% revenue from data sales | 15,000 consumers + 25% revenue from data sales |

-The 25,000-consumer general threshold is the lowest of any comprehensive state privacy law in the nation, which means more businesses are covered under Montana's law than under comparable laws in other states.
+The 25,000-consumer general threshold is among the lowest of any comprehensive state privacy law.
+More small and mid-sized businesses fall under Montana's requirements than under comparable laws in other states.
+The consumer count excludes data processed solely for completing payment transactions.

 Broader Coverage for Minors' Protections